RostislavBerezhnoy/rtk-graphql-query-with-jest/README.md

-# Simple react/typescript app with rtk-queries and graphql [in dev]
+# Simple react/typescript app with rtk-queries and graphql

 This project lists the most starred typescript github repos.
 Workspace has been created by [Nx](https://nx.dev) and uses [Vite](https://vitejs.dev/) build tool.